-Like a huge green crescent, the Carpathians arch over an area of more than 20 million hectares, from the Czech Republic, Slovak Republic, Hungary and Poland in the north and northwest, via Ukraine in the northeast, to Romania in the southeast and Serbia in southwest.
+Like a huge green crescent, the Carpathians arch over an area of more than 20 million hectares, from the Czech Republic, Slovak Republic, Hungary and Poland in the north and northwest, through Ukraine in the northeast, to Romania in the southeast and Serbia in the southwest.

 Loading map …